 CLOSING.
 The residence halls close between each semester.
-Students are expected to check out within 24 hours of their last scheduled examination or by the posted closing hour after each semester.
-Additional information will be provided from the Office of Student Services.
+Students are expected to check out within 24 hours of their last scheduled examination.
+Dates and times of closing will be provided from the Office of Student Services.

 DARTBOARDS.
 Dartboards of any kind are not permitted on campus.